ttimbers/ttimbers.github.io/about/index.md

 ### Open Science
 This collaborative research works best in an open science framework and I strive to ensure all data and source code from my research is freely available to everyone.
-In addition to open access research, I participate in open science education and training as a [Software Carpentry](http://software-carpentry.org/) Instructor and Contributor.
+In addition to open access research, I participate in open science education and training as a [Software Carpentry](http://software-carpentry.org/) Instructor and Contributor, [Mozilla Science Study Group organizer](http://sciprog.ca/), and Quest University visiting tutor teaching Computation in the Physical Sciences.